cu-mkp/sandbox/docs/fa21_lin+sundar_danli+anusha_final-project_regimens-remedies.md

-# Regimens, Recipes, and Remedies: Understanding the ‘Cosmetic’ in Early Modern Europe
+# Regimens, Recipes, and Remedies: Understanding the “Cosmetic” in Early Modern Europe

 Danli Lin and Anusha Sundar